-2. Do allow extra time for responses.
-No Rush.
+- DO allow extra time for responses.
+No rush.
 Everyone gets all the time they need to answer a question or speak in class.

-5. DO talk matter of factly to your student in private about what helps them.
+- DO talk matter-of-factly to your student in private about what helps them.
 Don’t let the fact that they stutter be the elephant in the room.
-You might say, “I notice you stutter sometimes.”
+You might say, “I notice you stutter sometimes.
 I will give you plenty of time to talk when you answer in class.
-Is there anything else you like people to do, or not do when you are talking?”
+Is there anything else you like people to do or not do when you are talking?”
 Older students may give you some great insights.

-6. DO call on your student who stutters early on in a discussion.
+- DO call on your student who stutters early on in a discussion.
 They won’t have to stress while waiting and dread their turn.
-You may ask them a question that has a shorter, rather than a lengthy answer.
+You may ask them a question that has a shorter, rather than a lengthy, answer.

-3. DON’T tolerate teasing or mimicking.
+- DON’T tolerate teasing or mimicking.
 Ever.
-That of course goes for all children.
+That, of course, goes for all children.
 Be watchful and intervene if this is going on.

 It’s a great idea to post your expectations for classroom discussions.
 I have created a free poster for you provided in both full and low color versions (grayscale-friendly) at Speech Sprouts on Teachers pay Teachers.
-To download a copy of this poster, please click HERE or click the graphic.
+To download a copy of this poster, please click HERE.

-A little more about me: My name is Lisette and I am a school-based speech language pathologist with 15 years of experience working with children ages 3-12.
+My name is Lisette, and I am a school-based speech language pathologist with 15 years of experience working with children ages 3-12.
 I also provide speech therapy services to adults in medical and rehabilitation settings.